LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

       If the Uninstaller returns an error code of 10, it will have simply exited when the failure was detected and will not have attempted to do further uninstall work.

+   o The ProductVersion of the installer executable (right click on
+     the executable, Properties, then the Details tab) can be used by other installers/uninstallers to find the path to the uninstaller for the Vulkan Runtime in the Windows registry.
+     This ProductVersion should always be identical to <version> in:

+       HKLM\Software\Microsoft\Windows\CurrentVersion\Uininstall\VulkanRT<version>\UinstalString